thedzy/boggle_solver/README.md

 Only way to know for sure, was to do it.
 So I did it.
 Here it is.

 ## Improvements?
-While sorting the dictionary made huge improvements in speed, ~~it is still a little slow when it gets into long words, big puzzles, or some combination of the two.~~
+~~While sorting the dictionary made huge improvements in speed, it is still a little slow when it gets into long words, big puzzles, or some combination of the two.~~

-While I debated multithreading it, just to see the change, I ultimately decided that beyond just proving it could be done.
-Solving all the starting points simultaneously would have an ~~huge~~ impact.
+~~While I debated multithreading it, just to see the change, I ultimately decided that beyond just proving it could be done.
+Solving all the starting points simultaneously would have an huge impact.~~ \
+Much to my surprise multithreading was slower.
+The overhead of the thread management negated the gains.
+Added ~ %1 seconds to the time.

 ## State?
 No known bugs.
 Works.